Vibrant Sculpture Adds Dash of Flair to Valley Court Park

 Holland was referring to Ordinance 1339, which was passed in 2017.
-It mandates that developers allocate 1 percent of their project costs (capped at $25,000 for projects that cost over $2.5 million) to a public art project.
+It mandates that developers allocate 1 percent of redevelopment project costs (capped at $25,000) to a public art project.
 The developers can either choose a project to spend the money on or donate the funds to the East Lansing Arts Commission.

-The $50,000 that was used to commission Lemon Grass was donated to the Arts Commission by developers and is the first project to be completed using donated funds from the Percent for Art program.
+The $50,000 that was used to commission Lemon Grass is the first project to be completed using donated funds from the Percent for Art program.

 “This is really a big deal to us and something the residents of East Lansing should be really proud,” Holland said.
 “It shows a real commitment to the arts, it supports artists with real money and it also shows the city knows the importance of placemaking and the inspirational elements that heighten the quality of life in our city.”